Smokvica, Korčula: History

-On June 10, 1715, at the crack of dawn, 260 Turkish pirates in two galleys landed at Brna, 3 miles southwest of Smokvica, and carried away 23 residents of Smokvica to be sold as slaves, along with Don Marko Bono from Zrnovo, the parish priest.
+On 10 June 1715, at the crack of dawn, 260 Turkish pirates in two galleys landed at Brna, 3 miles southwest of Smokvica, and carried away 23 residents of Smokvica to be sold as slaves, along with Don Marko Bono from Zrnovo, the parish priest.
 Don Marko was sold as a slave in Ulcinj for 100 sequins but was later ransomed by his relatives for 141 sequins and returned to Smokvica where he remained until his death in 1745.

 Dinko Tomasic (1902–1975), the first Croatian sociologist, was born in Smokvica.
 His father Frano Tomasic Dezevic (1854–1926) was the first teacher in Smokvica.
 Following the 1934 assassination of King of Yugoslavia Alexander I and French Foreign Minister Louis Barthou in Marseille during king's state visit to France, 30 young men from Smokvica did not shave their beards for six months as a sign of mourning.

-During World War II, the pastor's house was burned down during a German attack on August 7, 1944, with the loss of the parish archive dating back to 1604.
+During World War II, the pastor's house was burned down during a German attack on 7 August 1944, with the loss of the parish archive dating back to 1604.
 A plaque in Smokvica lists the names of 43 Partisans from Smokvica who were killed in the National Liberation War, along with 16 civilians.

+Demographics

+According to the 2021 census, its population was 868.
+It had a population of 916 in the census of 2011, and 1,210 in the census of 2001.
+The absolute majority have been Croats (98-99%).